AJWilliams744/Eos-Blender-Plugin/README.md

 Eos for python [click here](https://pypi.org/project/eos-py/)

+I used help from [here](https://www.blendernation.com/2018/01/28/create-semi-realistic-procedural-skin/#prettyPhoto) to improve the skin rendering
+I used help from [here](https://www.youtube.com/watch?v=JcHX4AT1vtg) to create the eyes

 ### Install Plugin
 	Edit->Prefrences->Add-ons->Install (Select "Eos_B_Plugin.py" from repo)
 	Tick "Eos Interface" to enable or disable